KevinDyerAU/fastunstructapi/README.md

 # FastUnstructAPI

-A document processing API that integrates with AWS S3, Unstructured.io, and Supabase for document ingestion, processing, and storage.
+A document processing API that bridges your data with Unstructured.io's powerful document processing capabilities, enabling seamless integration with AWS S3 and Supabase for scalable document ingestion, processing, and storage.

 ## Overview

-FastUnstructAPI is a Flask-based API service that provides document processing capabilities using Unstructured.io's document processing pipeline.
+FastUnstructAPI is a Flask-based API service that leverages Unstructured.io's industry-leading document processing technology to transform unstructured data into AI-ready formats.
 The service is designed to:

 1. Ingest documents from AWS S3
-2. Process documents using Unstructured.io's API
+2. Process documents using Unstructured.io's advanced document processing pipeline
 3. Store processed data in Supabase PostgreSQL database

+### About Unstructured.io

+Unstructured.io is an award-winning platform recognized as a leader in enterprise data infrastructure.
+It helps businesses unlock value from unstructured data by transforming it into a format that large language models can understand.
+The platform is trusted by Fortune 1000 companies and has been recognized by Fast Company, Forbes AI50, CB Insights AI 100, and Gartner Cool Vendor.

 ## Features